A Home, Not a Hallway

 The importance of Camellia Place’s unique layout became even more prominent with the unexpected onslaught of the Coronavirus and its horrendous impact on seniors and institutions responsible for their care.
 With the worldwide outbreak at pandemic levels, many assisted living facilities have been locked down.
 Further isolating a vulnerable group already subjected to profound loneliness, many residents were restricted to their rooms to avoid spreading the virus through social interaction.
 The living layouts at Camellia Place significantly reduce the risk of viruses from community-wide spreading and give residents a healthy and vibrant lifestyle.
 Camellia Place was designed to be a home for senior adults, not a facility where identity and independence are stripped away.
 The team members and the residents are family.
 Our kitchen is your kitchen.
 As residents walk to their tables for breakfast, their personal coffee mugs are already set out for them by the staff.
 Our close-knit community and personal care naturally cultivated this sense of family with the residents, which is sadly something hard to come by in this industry.
 A smaller living community can be quite the change for some, but it is designed to promote happiness and keep seniors connected and thriving.

-As a community focused on person-centered care, “Live WHOLE” is not just a phrase to us.
-It is an honest, deliberate, and transformational approach to care.
+Being focused on person-centered care is an honest, deliberate, and transformational approach to care.
 Through open communication and leveraging individual strengths and choices, we enrich hearts, engage minds and increase “social capital.”
-The Live WHOLE program translates into happy residents who feel their personal best and look forward to each new day.
+The Resident Vitality program translates into happy residents who feel their personal best and look forward to each new day.
 We are a community committed to delivering uncompromising, person-centered care.
 By following a model of care that’s both efficient and proactive, we’re able to anticipate the needs of our residents, ensuring continuous safety, dignity, and comfort.